The people you often find in web design agencies are sales agents, designers, and developers. What are their interests?

 I. Start with a full business analysis

 Forget the design, forget the technologies you may want to use for your website, forget hosting and domain etc,...
 The very first thing you need to do before building your website has almost nothing to do with the website design and development process itself.
-If you need a website just because you want a website, then you can skip the rest of the article, I would recommend you looking into using pre-designed templates or website builders to quickly generate a website at the lowest cost.
+If you need a website just because you want a website, then you can skip the rest of the article, I would recommend you looking into using pre-designed templates or website builders to quickly generate a website at the lowest cost (and there is absolutely nothing wrong with that).

 If you need a website that is effective for your business and helpful to your prospects, you need to first analyze your own business.
 You, more than anyone, should know all about your business, your customers, and your competitors to answer these following questions: